-People aged 12 to 17 accused of crimes are referred to as young offenders.
-Young offender cases fall under the Youth Criminal Justice Act (YCJA).
-This legislation is significantly different than the legislation that applies to adults accused of crimes, so it is critical, if your son or daughter has been accused, that you choose a lawyer who is familiar with these unique cases.
+People aged 12 to 17 who are accused of crimes fall under the Youth Criminal Justice Act (YCJA).
+This legislation is significantly different than the criminal legislation that applies to adults, so if your son or daughter has been accused of a crime, it is critical that you choose a lawyer who is familiar with these unique cases.

-At the law firm of Hicks Adams, our lawyers possess more than a century of combined experience.
+The lawyers at Hicks Adams possess more than a century of combined experience.
 Every day, we use that experience to defend children and adults alike against criminal charges.
 Along the way, we have built a strong record of positive results.
-An acquittal is always our primary objective.

-Contact Us for a Free Young Offender Defence Consultation
+Contact Hicks Adams for a Free Young Offender Defence Consultation

 Our experienced Toronto criminal defence lawyers are ready to protect the rights of young people and to keep them out of the court system and out of jail.
 Call us at 416-975-1700 or contact us online for a free consultation.